AnAngryBee/CyberML_Project/README.md

 ## How to Run

-To run our code, you need to firstly move corresponding bad nets in the root directory of our repo.
+To run our code, you need to firstly move corresponding [badnets](https://drive.google.com/drive/folders/13o2ybRJ1BkGUvfmQEeZqDo1kskyFywab?usp=sharing) in the root directory of our repo.
 Then run:

 > python [evaluation file] [image relative filename]